 The production in this area offers a wide selection of award winning wines including reds, whites and even a bubbly or two!
 But this is no surprise, because even in the mid 1500’s, the area of Valdarno, Incisa and Arezzo were famous all over Europe for its production of their “delicious” Trebbiano – a grape that produces a fruity white wine.
 Even the area of Casentino, which is no longer a wine producing area, was documented to have a classical red wine: "sincere, even if a little light in color and with a slightly bitter yet solid flavor."

 Especially appealing about this initiative is that instead of everybody concentrating on opening the same day (leaving the wine tourist with the hard decision of where to go first), the wine producers have selected two days of the week (Wednesday & Sunday) from 3pm till 7pm as a fixed appointment.
 Each participating vineyard has an assigned day where they can "show off their stuff" which in many cases includes more than just a glass of wine.

 Since Arezzo didn't originally focus their agriculture on producing just wine, you will find that many of the producers actually have a side line.
 Between raising sheep for wool & cheese, growing peaches, plums or berries or following the bees to harvest their honey, it is possible to sample local home grown specialties while sampling their wine selection.
-This event lasts all spring, summer and most of fall starting on the 27th of April and proceeding until the end October – so no matter when you have planned to visit Tuscany, you will be sure to find someone open with a quality wine tasting.
+This event lasts all spring, summer and, most of all, starting in late April or early May and proceeding until mid October – so no matter when you have planned to visit Tuscany, you will be sure to find someone open with a quality wine tasting.

 You can go to the official site for the Strada del Vino di Arezzo to get more info on each of the wineries that are participating.